duckdb/duckdb-web/docs/api/cli/editing.md

 title: Editing
 ---

-> linenoise is currently only available for MacOS and Linux.
+> linenoise is currently only available for macOS and Linux.

 DuckDB's CLI uses a line-editing library based on [linenoise](https://github.com/antirez/linenoise), which has short-cuts that are based on [Emacs mode of readline](https://readline.kablamo.org/emacs.html).
 Below is a list of available commands.

-### Moving
+## Moving

 |      Key      |                                 Action                                  |
 |---------------|-------------------------------------------------------------------------|